 A healthy and positive work culture can allow tens, hundreds or thousands of strangers to co-operate and work together for a common purpose.

-A great deal of ink and thoughts has been spent to understand the term organizational culture.
+A great deal of ink and thought has been spent to understand the term organizational culture.
 The term is used many times by Corporate Executives, many consultants (who make a living in assisting companies to improve their “work culture”).
 Conversationally, when we ask employees to define company culture the most common answer is “values of a group”.

 Gone are the days, when employees used to be satisfied with job security and didn’t care about values and traditions.
 Today’s workforce needs much more than a 9-5 job and a comfortable place to work from.
 Organizational culture, now, is not just perks and compensation.
 It is more than that!!